Selenium Automation Framework: A Detailed Guide

 Selenium WebDriver, also known as Selenium 2.0, is a collection of language-specific bindings that drive a browser how it has to be driven.
 It is the successor of Selenium Remote Control and consists of API, Library, Driver, and Framework that work together to enable test execution.

-- Provides support for modern browsers like Chrome, Firefox, Opera, Safari, and Internet Explorer.
+• Compatible with modern browsers like Chrome, Firefox, Safari, Edge, and Opera.

 Why is the Selenium Framework preferred for Automation?